VoicePrivacy/IDMap/README.md

 The emotion labels are extracted using the SER model and scripts provided at [https://github.com/Sreyan88/MMER](https://github.com/Sreyan88/MMER).
 We will provide the already-extracted labels for download.

 #### Preparation step
-The pre-training model, as well as the characteristics of the corresponding data set used in our evaluation during the experiment, will be uploaded after finishing.
+The pre-trained model, as well as the characteristics of the corresponding data set used in our evaluation during the experiment, will be uploaded after finishing.

 ### Inference step
 #### IDMap-MLP inference